degitaccount/Team1_Project/README.md

 - What are the factors that influence happiness the least?
 - Can we predict the happiness scores for the following year?

+For the duration of the project, this team intends to use Slack, WhatsApp, Zoom and Google Meet as the main communication tools.
+We will leverage class time to discuss progress and plan for each week's deliverables and will meet on an ad-hoc basis whenever live collaboration is necessary.

 ## Machine Learnings Aspects

 **INSERT MACHINE LEARNING DESCRIPTION**